Arts & Communication Magnet Academy: Theatre company

 Taking a prominent role in the school since the construction and completion of a new Performing Arts Center in early 2010, ACMA's theatre company has been widely acclaimed as one of the best in the school district.
 The company has produced plays and musicals such as Bullshot Crummond, The Apple Tree, Midsummer Night's Dream, Much Ado About Nothing, Spoon River Anthology, The Good Doctor, Dancing at Lughnasa, Alice in Wonderland, A Greater Tuna, Celebration, The Fantasticks, Little Shop of Horrors, a production of Godspell, which was sponsored by The Oregonian, and original verbatim stage adaptations of The Great Gatsby and Great Expectations.
 Godspell was the first production that was involved with ACMA's Theatre Giving Program.

 The company produces an annual One Act Festival featuring student written and directed work starring middle school students with little to no experience in the program thus far, as an introduction to how the shows work.
 For the 2013-2014 season, guest directors directed Our Town in the fall and Oliver! in the spring.
 In winter 2014, an original staged production of Coraline written, directed and produced by ACMA students graced the mainstage.
 Besides other student-written works, such as the ACMA Zone (one-acts based on the Twilight Zone) and ACMA Live (based on Saturday Night Live) the spring 2015 production was Pride and Prejudice.
 The 2018 season included The Laramie Project, Much Ado About Nothing, Hamlet, Heathers, and Trouble in Paradise Junction.

 Jazz orchestra

 The ACMA jazz program consists of the beginning level Concert Band, the intermediate level Symphonic Band, and the advanced level Jazz Orchestra.
 ACMA jazz bands perform and compete annually in music festivals across the Pacific Northwest.

 Dance West company

 ACMA students comprise Dance West, a pre-professional dance program.
 Company repertoire includes pieces based on classical ballet, jazz, historical modern, innovative hip-hop, Broadway, concert tap, and pieces that range across all genres, taught by master teachers and guest artists.

 Film Program

 ACMA offers students the ability to pursue filmmaking studies, from which they can gain applicable skills to use in entertainment.

 Signal to Noise film festival

 The Beaverton School District’s Signal to Noise film festival originated from Arts and Communications Magnet Academy in 2001.
+The event continues to be held annually across multiple schools in the beaverton school district as of 2026.